jwillmer/nut-influxdbv2/README.md

 # nut-influxdbv2
-This is a docker container that pulls data from a NUT server and pushed to InfluxDB.
+Docker image to pulls data from a NUT server and push it to an InfluxDB bucket.
 Based on work of mihai-cindea [https://github.com/mihai-cindea/nut-influxdb-exporter)

 ## Changes
 Updated for InfluxDBv2.
 Changed outputted values.
 Poll multiple NUT servers.
 Poll internal batteries on MacOS using the NUT macosx-ups driver.